jabney/render-template-loader/README.md

             desc: 'Rendering templates with a Webpack loader since 2017' },
           engineOptions: function (info) {
-            // Ejs wants a filename for partials rendering.
+            // Ejs wants the template filename for partials rendering.
             // (Configuring a "views" option can also be done.) return { filename: info.filename }
           }